Saving On Credit Card Processing Without Switching Providers

 If you’ve been using Square but are now ready for a merchant account, CDGcommerce is an excellent full-service provider that can address all your sales channels, from eCommerce to retail POS and mobile sales.

-There’s no monthly fee for the flat-rate plan, but you’ll pay $19-$49/month for an interchange-plus plan or $49-$199/month for a membership plan.
+There’s no monthly fee for the flat-rate plan, but you’ll pay for the interchange-plus plan or the membership plan.

-CDGcommerce Processing Hardware
+CDGcommerce Hardware

 Get a free Clover Go card reader from National Processing when you sign up.
 Claim your card reader.